An Essential Guide To Commercial Mortgage Rates

 Share on:

-Interest rates weren’t always this low.
+Interest rates are now at their highest level since 2009 since the most recent increase by the Bank of England.
 To understand how they can affect your commercial mortgage rates and where they’ll go next, it’s worth taking a look back to see what factors influence them.

 This means looking into what factors affect your commercial mortgage rate, how the Base Rate is critical to your mortgage application and when the current low rates are likely to end.